Buckden, North Yorkshire: 2001 Census

-The population according to the 2011 census was 187 of which 54.3% were male and 45.7 female.
+The population according to the 2011 census was 187 of which 54.3% were male and 45.7% female.
 There were 81% of the population who stated they were Christian, with the rest declaring no religion or not stating one.
 The entire population described their ethnicity as White/British.
 There were 125 dwellings listed within the parish boundary.

 2011 Census

-The population according to the 2011 census was 187 of which 51.3% were male and 48.7 female.
+The population according to the 2011 census was 187 of which 51.3% were male and 48.7% female.
 There were 69.5% of the population who stated they were Christian, with the rest declaring no religion or not stating one.
 The entire population described their ethnicity as White/British.
 There were 135 dwellings listed within the parish boundary.

 Governance

 Buckden was historically a township in the ancient parish of Arncliffe, part of Staincliffe Wapentake in the West Riding of Yorkshire.
 Buckden became a separate civil parish in 1866.
+As of 2026, the parish council comprises five councillors.

-Buckden was transferred to the new county of North Yorkshire in 1974.
-From 1974 to 2023 it was part of the district of Craven, it is now administered by the unitary North Yorkshire Council.
+Buckden became part of the new county of North Yorkshire in 1974.
+From 1974 to 2023 it was part of the Craven District; it is now administered by the unitary North Yorkshire Council.

-The parish lies within the Skipton and Ripon UK Parliament constituency.
-It also lies within the Mid Craven electoral division of North Yorkshire County Council and the Upper Wharfedale ward of Craven District Council.
+The parish lies within the Skipton and Ripon Parliamentary constituency.
+Since the North Yorkshire elections in 2022, the parish forms part of the electoral division of Wharfedale, which returns one councillor to North Yorkshire Council.

 Religion

-The Parish Church of St Michael and All Angels is located in the nearby hamlet of Hubberholme.
-It is a Grade II listed building built in the 12th century with rebuilding work done from the 16th Century onwards.
+The Parish Church of St Michael and All Angels is located in Hubberholme.
+It is a Grade II* listed building built in the 12th century, with rebuilding work done from the 16th century onwards.